Rising Gothic and Green Men

 Can, however, these two perspectives be reconciled - nurturing Orthodoxy (and Romanesque) and aspirational Gothic?

 The first imagines that there is a basic fault, a rupture, between eternity and time that can be healed and our distance from the truth is collapsed by an act of return to the primordial gift.
 We live ideally on the horizontal plane in presence.
 The second imagines an evolutionary journey forward - the stage of the Gothic - the human being as a steward yet transformer of nature is an act of necessary separation that invites a stretching after a new unity - not a basic fault but a 'happy fault' that makes new structures of consciousness possible.
 We live ideally on the vertical plane, an ever-ascending spiral towards new possibilities.

-Where you sit, betwixt these two possibilities, may be, I suspect determined by temperament beaten on the anvil of experience; but, I think, you can see ways in which they may be harmonised.
+Where you sit, betwixt these two possibilities, maybe, I suspect determined by temperament beaten on the anvil of experience; but, I think, you can see ways in which they may be harmonized.